Webziee/Auto-Legit-Cars/README.md

 - Book a Test Drive ✓

 ## 4. CHECKLIST OF FEATURES AND FUNCTIONS INCLUDED
-Below is a checklist of all the features/functionalities and ecpectations that are to be included and met as per the POE rubric, with a tick or cross indicating if that feature/functionality as been indluded or met:
+Below is a checklist of all the features/functionalities and expectations that are to be included and met as per the POE rubric, with a tick or cross indicating if that feature/functionality as been indluded or met:

 - App Runs on Mobile Device